-Melting snow reveals dead elk herd near Bend-area lake
+Melting snow reveals dead elk herd near No Name Lake

 Wildlife biologist Jamie Bowles says the dead elk included bulls, cows and calves.
 He says they were noticeably injured in the avalanche.

-The elk’s bodies had broken limbs, antlers and torn hides.
+The elks’ bodies had broken limbs and antlers and torn hides.
 Their bodies were twisted and contorted.

 Most Read Nation & World Stories